madelineleclair/tetris/README.md

   ![board_with_model]

 ## Implementation Timeline
 ** Day 1 ** : Complete setup of entry file and webpack file.
-Write board structure and begin learning canvis.
+Write board structure and begin learning canvas.
   - Have webpack up and running
   - Write logic for board, including checking if a row should be cleared, clearing rows, and adding pieces to row.
-  - Generate static pieces using canvis
+  - Generate static pieces using canvas

 ** Day 2 ** : Render board on screen and be able to control static pieces.
 Start setting up rotating piece logic.
   - Render a board and have static pieces appear on the board